-2. Svedka Ice Bar
+4. Skyy Ice Bar

-At the Svedka Ice Bar, patrons don parkas and gloves to keep warm as they party in the chilly 17-degree temperature.
+At the Skyy Ice Bar, patrons don parkas and gloves to keep warm as they party in the chilly 17-degree temperature.
 Since this popular spot only holds 25 guests at a time, you’ll want to make reservations in advance.
 The $20 entry fee includes two cocktails.

 What to Drink: The bar mixes several specialty drinks with Inniskillin (a Canadian ice wine made from — you guessed it — frozen grapes).
 Ask for the Cobalt Blue, a blend of ice wine, vodka, blue curacao, and club soda.

 A signature addition of Carnival's Fun Ship 2.0 upgrades, the RedFrog Rum Bar is the pool deck party destination for cruisers looking for a celebration that lasts all day (and well into the night).
 The atmosphere is laid-back and inspired by the tropics and, of course, the alcohol of choice down in the Caribbean.

-What to Drink: ThirstyFrog Red, the line’s own American amber ale brew.
+What to Drink: ThirstyFrog Red, the line’s own American amber ale brew

-4. Golden Lion Pub
+6. Golden Lion Pub